· Updated · Saurabh Bedi · Tax Advice

 Upload your income and expense data through the software each quarter, summarising the three months’ activity.
 The software formats the data to HMRC’s specifications and transmits it via API, giving you an instant confirmation receipt.

 You’re not required to include final adjustments, capital allowances, or reliefs at this stage.
-Quarterly updates focus on in-year income and expenses, saving the detailed calculations for the end-of-period process.
+Quarterly updates focus on in-year income and expenses; the detailed year-end calculations all belong on the Final Declaration.

 Take time to review carefully, this is your opportunity to spot and correct any discrepancies before finalising.
 Your accountant can help verify that all reliefs and allowances have been claimed and that the figures match your actual position.